-Equipment for a Charcoal Procedure
+Equipment for a Sumidemae Charcoal Procedure

 Haboki (羽箒) (feather brush) When the Kama is removed from the sunken fire pit (Ro), the habouki haboki feather brush for charcoal procedurewooden rim of the fire pit is ritually cleaned with this feather brush before beginning to re-arrange and add more charcoal to the fire.
 After charcoal and incense have been added, again the rim will be cleaned to make sure there is no ash nor other dust left behind.
 When picking the Habouki up, the end of the brush will be shortly touched to indicate its higher ranking than other charcoal procedure tools.